10 Eye-opening Employee Retention Statistics You Should Take Note Of

 New companies and new opportunities are coming up every day.
 With so much to choose from, employees don't think twice before switching their job if their current one doesn't suit them.

-To keep up with the changing times and changing needs, employers need to be mindful of how they manage their company culture.
+To keep up with the changing times and needs, employers need to be mindful of managing their employees.

 The onboarding program is the first official interaction a new hire has with the company.
 So setting a good first impression can go a long way in building employee-management relationships.

 An effective onboarding program is a lot more than just hiring.
 It is letting your employees know about the company benefits, history, and culture.
 Modern orientation and onboarding processes focus on outlining the goals and objectives, expectations, and skills an employee must own.
 Setting the objectives early enables employees to clarify what is expected and how they can achieve the set goals.

 2) Companies that provide the option for remote work have 25% lower employee turnover.
 (Source)